If you are in the market for a dog that is intelligent, social, alert, and very responsive, Boston Lab might be your ideal choice.

-Energy is definitely something they don’t lack, neither is their charm.
+Energy is something they don’t lack, neither is their charm.
 They have both in abundance and are great pets for people who are athletic, or families that live an active lifestyle.

 However, like with any other breed, once it becomes popular, many owners will suddenly decide to cash in on their pets by breeding them and selling the litter.

 The problem with this is that in most cases, they don’t even realize how serious this process is and how important it is to mix perfect genes.

 The end results are low-quality puppies that have a plethora of health issues.

 Health issues you will have to deal with if you buy your dog from such a “breeder”.